httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 be used.
 Thus, it is best if records start and end on multiples of the record size, plus the 16 octet authentication tag size.

+Selecting the record size most appropriate for a given situation requires a trade-off.
+A smaller record size allows decrypted octets to be released more rapidly, which can be appropriate for applications that depend on responsiveness.
+Smaller records also reduce the additional data required if random access into the ciphertext is needed.
+Applications that depend on being able to pad by arbitrary amounts cannot increase the record size beyond 65537 octets.

+Applications that don't depending on streaming, random access, or arbitrary padding can use larger records, or even a single record.
+A larger record size reduces the processing and data overheads.

 # The Encryption HTTP Header Field  {#encryption}